SvenVD/rpisurv/README.md

 If you used the install.sh script, logs are created at /usr/local/bin/rpisurv/logs/.
 You can use them for troubleshooting.

-To start the screen without rebooting, run cd /usr/local/bin/rpisurv; python surveillance.py
+To start the screen without rebooting, run `cd /usr/local/bin/rpisurv`; python surveillance.py